Simple Communication: Analysis

-The interpretation of a positive ratio $\beta_1/\beta_2$ is that a higher score is associated with a higher state: $\E[\theta_i\vert s(\theta)=m]$ is increasing in $m$ for $i=1,2$.
-If the score rates a movie by considering its aesthetic quality, $\theta_1$ and entertainment value, $\theta_2$, then a higher score indicates that the movie has a higher expected value in both dimensions.
-On the other hand, if the ratio $\beta_1/\beta_2$ is negative, the score can be interpreted as a relative measure.
-For example, a higher score indicates that the movie has a higher aesthetic value and less entertainment value.
+The proofs of \cref{cor:credlin} and \cref{cor:comparative} below follow directly from computing the eigenvalues and eigenvectors of $\Phi\Sigma$ and are omitted.
+When $\rho=0$ and $\phi\sigma_1^2=\sigma_2^2$, all linear scores are equilibrium scores.

-If the correlation between the two dimensions is positive, $\sigma_{12}>0$, the best linear score strategy has $\beta_1/\beta_2>0$ which corresponds to correlating the actions of the receiver.
-If the correlation is negative, in the best linear score, $\beta_1/\beta_2<0$ and in the worst, $\beta_1/\beta_2>0$.
-It is worth noting that the worst score could be a natural candidate for a credible score.
-For example, if movie critics use five-star rating system where more stars indicate higher aesthetic or entertainment value but that these two dimensions are negatively correlated, then the credible score has poor welfare properties.
+When the correlation between the two dimensions is positive ($\rho > 0$), the ex-ante best linear score satisfies $\beta_1 / \beta_2 > 0$, inducing positively correlated actions by the receiver.
+When the correlation is negative, the ex-ante best linear score satisfies $\beta_1/\beta_2<0$, while the ex-ante worst satisfies $\beta_1/\beta_2>0$.
+The worst score can be a natural candidate for an equilibrium score.
+For example, if movie critics use a rating system in which a higher rating indicates higher aesthetic or entertainment value but these two dimensions are negatively correlated, then the equilibrium score has poor welfare properties.

-Finally, it is worth noting that it is credible to reveal only one dimension only if the two states are uncorrelated.
-To understand this result, suppose that the sender uses a score that only reveals one dimension, say $\theta_1$.
-Upon observing $\theta_1$, the receiver will use the correlation between the two dimensions to make some inferences about $\theta_2$.
-This reasoning from the receiver introduces an incentive for the sender to lie about $\theta_1$ to potentially correct the inference on $\theta_2$.
-The intuition is that an appropriately chosen marginal change in the score induces a marginal loss of zero along the revealed dimension $\theta_1$ and a positive marginal benefit along the other dimension.
-This information spillover is similar to the result in \citet{levy_razin2007} who show that misalignment in one dimension can hinder communication in another dimension where receiver and sender have aligned preferences.
+Finally, as in \cref{prop:conditional}, revealing only one dimension is an equilibrium only if the two dimensions are uncorrelated.
+In this case, the best linear score depends on the loss from mismatch $\phi$ and the variance of each dimension.

+We conclude with a comparative statics exercise on the payoffs associated with the linear equilibria.